 Using -s

-or --simulated
+or --simulate

 to remove (or install) packages, will normally list any dependencies affected.
-It will show orphaned packages when removing, or needed dependencies when installing without actually executing the install
+It will show orphaned packages when removing, or needed dependencies when installing, without actually executing the install

 or remove